-If you are over the age of 61 then there is a good chance that you will qualify for a winter fuel payment in the winter of 2015-2016- exactly how much will depend on your circumstances.
+If you are over the age of 63 then there is a good chance that you will qualify for a winter fuel payment in the winter of 2016-2017.

-If you were over 80 years old in the qualifying week (usually in the September before each winter) and live alone, or are the only person living in your property who qualifies for the Winter Fuel Payment, you should be eligible for the full £300.
+If you were over 80 years old between 19th and 25th September and live alone, or are the only person living in your property who qualifies for the Winter Fuel Payment, you should be eligible for the full £300.

-There are a couple of exceptions: if you are living in a care home or independent hospital and are already receiving other benefits such as Pension Credit, Jobseekers Allowance or Employment and Support Allowance you won't qualify for the Winter Fuel payment.
+There are a couple of exceptions: if during the week of the 21st - 27th September 2015 you are or have been living in a care home or independent hospital for the past 12 weeks and are already receiving other benefits such as Pension Credit, Jobseekers Allowance or Employment and Support Allowance, if you need permission to enter the UK and do not qualify for help from the Department for Work and Pensions, if you have lived in Cyprus, France, Gibraltar, Greece, Malta, Portugal or Spain or are in Prison you will not qualify for the Winter Fuel payment.

 However, if you are living in a care home or independent hospital but do not receive any of the benefits listed above then you will be entitled to half the standard payment - so £100, or £150 if you are over 80.